Chen38/mac-dev-config/README.md

-## Mac Development Environment Config
+## macOS Development Environment Config

 I am a Frontend Developer and I use the MacBook Pro as my development computer.